Medical Blog About Treatment Abroad

 Medulloblastoma Treatment Options for Adults

-Medulloblastoma, while most commonly associated with children, can also occur in adults, although it is much rarer.
-In adults, medulloblastoma accounts for less than 1% of all primary brain tumors.
-It typically originates in the cerebellum, which is the part of the brain responsible for balance, coordination, and motor control.
+Medulloblastoma is most commonly associated with children but it can also occur in adults (although it is much rarer).
+Statistical data show, that adult medulloblastoma accounts for less than 1% of all primary brain tumors.
+Typically, it originates in the cerebellum ー this is the part of the brain responsible for balance, coordination and...

 Pancreatic Cancer Treatment: Guideline for Treatment Options